kaikecarlos/Chrome-Discord/README.md

 # Chrome-Discord
-a simple fork of https://github.com/jczstudios/discord-chrome-presence
+it's not a fork lmao

  # How to install